08 Feb Why your work is changing (again)

 - If you have to work with people to get anything done, you know how to collaborate.

 - If you’ve achieved or accomplished anything ever, you know how to get things done.

 - If you’ve had a great idea on your drive home, which led to other great ideas and solutions, you know how to innovate.

 - If you’ve ever improved upon something, then you know how to iterate.

 Your work is way more interesting than your job (or mine).

 Your expertise landed you the job.
 But your work extends far beyond the constraints of the role or your expertise.
-(You don’t have to lead with that nugget in your next 1/1.)
+(Although, you don’t have to lead with that nugget in your next one-on-one.)

 Without constraints, you can use everything you’ve got: every success, every failure, ever prior role, every mistake, every problem solved, every project, every meeting, every inspired idea, every mundane task, every skill, every insight, every boss, every experience, every moment of brilliance.